 People’s sense of natural law which I believe is placed in every human being by God, is being tampered with by leftist Marxists with their high and mighty morals.
 How does this “natural law” get obliterated in people?
 Through a belief system or religion that flagrantly defies God and invents its own moral code based on faulty premises and a heart that resists God.
 Too many in my Christian tradition (and outside of it but I will discuss my own tradition, evangelicalism) bow to the Marxist Left by taking upon themselves causes that appeal to the Left, the default belief system we in the West all now have to deal with.
 I give two examples :

 an evangelical Church leader has written a paper suggesting that all whites leave Australia on the basis of “invasion” by the first white settlers

-an evangelical acquaintance, in conversation, claimed that murder in a certain context within aboriginal culture would be permissible because this is their tribal tradition
+an evangelical acquaintance, in conversation, claimed that murder in a certain context within aboriginal culture is permissible based on tribal tradition

 Whilst the first point is outside of the immediate discussion here, it does further highlight leftist-approved thinking on race relations and colonial history.
 The second point is a variation on the theme of one law for one group and a different one for another.
 I accept neither of these positions and I find it difficult to believe that aboriginal Christians share the views of Leftists that there is one law for white Australians and another for Australians of aboriginal descent.
 There has been dissent from some aboriginal leaders on the “racism” idea.
 Note the decent, sensible views of aboriginal leaders such as Jacinta Price and Warren Mundine on these race matters.